 Jokhang Temple- Top Lhasa Highlight Attraction in Capital City

 A visit to Lhasa without visisting Jokhang Temple is not complete.
-So Jokhang Temple is by no means one of most important attractions in capital city of Lhasa, Tibet.
+So Jokhang Temple is one of most important attractions in capital city of Lhasa, Tibet.
 Included on UNESCO's World Heritage list in 2000 as part of the Potala Palace, the Jokhang Temple is in the heart of Lhasa downtown.
 With an area of 25,100 square meters (about six acres), it is the ultimate pilgrimage destination for Tibetan Pilgrims.

 History of Jokhang Temple